-Often overlooked, it’s important to consider the materials used for a GPS watch, in particular for the cases, straps and lenses.
+It’s often overlooked, but it’s important to consider the materials used for a GPS watch, particularly for cases, straps, and lenses.

 7. Battery Life

-A GPS watch typically has a shorter battery life than a normal hiking watch does.
-This makes sense because GPS by definition requires a lot of resources.
+A GPS watch typically has a shorter battery life than a regular hiking watch does.
+This makes sense because GPS, by definition, requires a lot more resources.

-Batteries in GPS watches are rechargeable though so it shouldn’t be a major issue, unless you’re out and about for a long all-day or overnight hike.
+But batteries in GPS watches are rechargeable, so it shouldn’t be a significant issue unless you’re out and about for a long all-day or overnight hike.

-The descriptions of GPS watches you can find online should mention battery life so be sure to take note of that.
-The battery in a good quality watch with GPS turned on should last at least 10 hours at the very least.
+The descriptions of GPS watches you can find online should mention battery life, so be sure to take note of that.
+The battery in a good quality watch with GPS turned on should last 10 hours at the very least.

 This is a bit of a no-brainer, but a GPS watch should be waterproof.
 If you’re a passionate hiker or bushwalker, there are times when you need to deal with rain or creek crossings.

-The last thing you want to worry about in these scenarios is your expensive hiking watch to get damaged.
+The last thing you want to worry about in these scenarios is your expensive hiking watch getting damaged.